fumseckk/TermRenderer/README.md

 # TermRenderer
 Render graphics, shapes, colors, all within your terminal.

-Demo of some projects done with the renderer:
+Please find demos of some examples below (GIFs may take some time to appear)

 #### 1. Simple Pong game
 ![Video showcase of a pong game in terminal](https://github.com/fumseckk/TermRenderer/blob/main/media/showcase_pong.GIF)